OctopusDeploy/docs/docs/projects/variables/worker-pool-variables.md

 ## Worker Pool Variable Examples

-There are a range of use cases for Worker Pool Variables
+There are a range of use cases for worker pool variables

 ### Environment

-Worker Pool Variables have a range of use cases to consider when setting up.
-The default would be to use environment specific Worker Pools to separate this for Development, Test and Production.
+Worker pool variables have a multiple use cases for consideration during set up.
+The most common would be to use environment specific Worker Pools to separate this for Development, Test and Production.
 Often these sit in different network segments, and often Production is in the cloud or in a DMZ and this would help with Security.

 ![addworkerpoolvariable](images/workerpoolvariable-environments.png "width=500")